NithinMSV/Express-Nodemailer/README.md

 # Using sendmail.js
 * You can send emails without ExpressJs.
 * Run `node sendmail.js` inside the current directory.
+* Refer to the test data below using postman.

 # Using server.js
 * You can create a express server, access API using postman and send emails.
 * Run `npm install` to install all necessary packages.
 * Run `npm start` inside the current directory to start the express server.
 * Run `npm run dev` inside the current directory to start the express server using nodemon.
+* Refer to the test data below using postman.

 ### Configuring `.env` file
 * Create a file inside the directory and name it `.env`